 mini hike across to the Szechenyi Chain Bridge and across to the Buda side of the Danube.
 The Szechenyi Chain Bridge was the first bridge to connect Buda and Pest opened in 1849.
 It was thought up by Istvan Szechenyi, designed by Scot William Clark and built by Englishman Adam Clark.

-We headed for the funicular on the Buda side to save us from walking up the hill to the castle.
+We did opt for the funicular on the Buda side to save us from walking up the hill to the castle.
 We queued for 20 minutes (rather a long time for such a short trip) but the ride was fun and gave you a good view over the river.

-We grabbed an ice cream walked back down to the river, crossed over and made our way to the Shoes on the Danube.
+After an ice cream and a walk along the river we made our way to the Shoes on the Danube.
 A memorial to Hungarian Jews who were shot into the river by the Nazi’s.
 It was a lovely memorial, many of the shoes were filled with candles in remembrance.
 Hungary and Budapest have a history filled with ups and downs, this memorial somehow manages to capture it all in the most beautiful way.

-Nonetheless after a quick change we headed to our evening river cruise with Legenda upon the Duna Bella.
+After a quick change we headed to our evening river cruise with Legenda upon the Duna Bella.
 The cruise was just over an hour and worked its way down the Danube and around Margaret Island.
 An audio tour filled us in on what we were looking at and we were treated to a glass of Champagne each and a glass of Lemonade!
 Well worth the 26 euro’s we paid for it!
 I love a river cruise and this one doesn’t disappoint.